-- 3. Long-term capital asset financing is appropriate under the parameters set forth below.
+- i.
+Notes are used as a temporary funding source prior to and in anticipation of the completion of a bond sale; - ii.
+The immediate need for financing is less than \$5 million. - 3.
+Long-term capital asset financing is appropriate under the parameters set forth below.
 No single guideline stands alone; they must all be considered under the then-current circumstances and in relation to the others.
 Also, the guidelines are instructive and not directive in nature, and are therefore intended to be flexible to react to the changing conditions of the capital markets.
-The guidelines are as follows: - a) Variable rate bonds or short-term notes are standard funding sources for long term financing under the following certain conditions: - i.
-When either type of security is used for long-term financing, the City will schedule annual principal redemptions similar to the payments typically structured for a fixed-rate bond issue that conforms to the City's fixed-rate debt policy bond guidelines; - ii.
-To minimize overall interest rate risk, the principal amount of variable rate bonds and short-term notes outstanding at any one time will be generally restricted to not to exceed twenty percent (20%) of the City's overall outstanding debt. - b) Long-term bonds are recommended for projects with useful lives of 10 years or longer and for amounts of \$5 million or greater. - c) Tax supported debt funding will be considered as long as the ratio of available capital fund dollars to all similarly funded debt payments, projected forward seven years, does not fall below two-to-one.
+The guidelines are as follows: - a) Variable rate bonds or short-term notes are standard funding sources for long term financing under the following certain conditions: - When either type of security is used for long-term financing, the City will schedule annual principal redemptions similar to the payments typically structured for a fixed-rate bond issue that conforms to the City's fixed-rate debt policy bond guidelines; - ii.
+To minimize overall interest rate risk, the principal amount of variable rate bonds and short-term notes outstanding at any one time will be generally restricted to not to exceed twenty percent (20%) of the City's overall outstanding debt. - b) Long-term bonds are recommended for projects with useful lives of ten years or longer and for amounts of \$5 million or greater. - c) Tax supported debt funding will be considered as long as the ratio of available capital fund dollars to all similarly funded debt payments, projected forward seven years, does not fall below two to one.
 (For purposes of this guideline, debt payments are defined as general obligation and income tax special revenue bond debt payments, including projected payments for the refunding of outstanding general obligation or income tax special revenue bond anticipation notes.) - d) Non-tax supported debt funding will be considered providing the ratio of available non-tax revenue to all similarly funded debt payments, projected five years forward, does not fall below 1.5 times projected bond payments. - e) Long-term fixed-rate bonds are considered especially recommended when average long-term interest rates, as indicated by the Bond Buyer General Obligation 20 Bond Index, are at or below eighty-five percent of the twenty-year average index rate.
 Long-term bonds are considered less attractive when average rates for the index are at or above one hundred and fifteen percent of the twenty-year average. - f) Long-term general obligation, non-tax revenue, and special revenue bonds (such as income tax revenue bonds) are considered less appropriate when the City has reserves set aside for essential near-term capital funding needs and it is believed the issuance of any particular debt offering may significantly weaken the City's credit profile.